RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 Latest Known Version: **3.02**
 The Sega 3D Game Library (SGL) is a high level API designed for creating 3D games.
 It does not provide as low-level access as the Sega Basic Library but the two can be used together.

-Note that this can also sometimes be called the Sega Graphics library, both are used throughout the official Sega documentation.
+Note that this can also sometimes be called the Sega Graphics Library, both are used throughout the official Sega documentation.

 ### GNU AWK/GAWK
 Contains builds of the GNU Free Software AWK for windows.